The Political Economy of Prudential Regulation

 Date Written: September 3, 2020

-Keywords: political economy, financial regulation, pecuniary externalities, fire sales, regulatory capture
+Keywords: political economy, financial regulation, pecuniary externalities, regulatory capture

 JEL Classification: D62, D72, G28, H23, P16